-Cognitive Acceleration through Science Education is a well-established programme that has been shown to enhance the cognitive abilities of students through the development of scientific thinking skills.
+Following on from last year, we will be continuing with the CASE programme into Year 8.
+Cognitive Acceleration through Science Education is a well-established programme which has been shown to enhance the cognitive abilities of students through the development of scientific thinking skills.

-Students are expected to contribute to laboratory displays to improve the learning environment and to become involved in cross-curricular events such as Science-based House activities.
+Students are expected to contribute to laboratory displays to improve the learning environment and also to become involved in cross-curricular events such as Ahmed Zewail Day and Science-based House activities.
 Science-based field trips will also enhance the learning of students.

 You can help by ensuring your child attends school regularly, as good attendance in school is essential to progress in Science.
 Practical experiments cannot be replicated at home, nor repeated in school for absentees.
 There are many opportunities in and around Cairo for scientific study.
 Take your child to museums and for walks in and around the city, discussing with them the environment and noting the impact of scientific applications in the world around them.
-Parents should also encourage their children to make use of the resources on Google Classroom.
+Parents should also encourage their children to make use of the resources on our Online Learning Platform.